CrowdShelf/server/README.md

 # CrowdShelf server
-Server for the CrowdShelf apps, written with NodeJS, ExpressJS and Sequelize.
+Server for the CrowdShelf apps, written with NodeJS and Express.

 ## Workflow
 We're using JIRA for issue tracking.
 We try to follow [Chrockford's style guide](http://javascript.crockford.com/code.html) for our code.